douglarek/build-openwrt-images/README.md

-# Build immortalwrt
+# Build OpenWrt images

 > [!WARNING]
-> This project will only build ImmortalWrt snapshot.
-[Deprecated]
+> This project will only build OpenWrt snapshot.

 Currently supported devices: